List of Grim & Evil characters: Lord Pain

 Lord Pain (voiced by Henry Gibson) is the ruler of a realm known as the Plane of Eternal Suffering.
 His head is covered by a spiked helmet, obscuring his eyes; and he wields a large mace and shield.
 He swears eternal and single-minded loyalty to his chosen master, tattooing their image on his body along with anything else he feels particularly passionate about.
-He first appears in "House of Pain", declaring himself to be Grim's servant, and attempts to kill the kids to free Grim, but ends up taking Mandy as his new master instead.
-In "Everything Breaks", he brings Billy with him to the Plane of Eternal Suffering on Mandy's orders to help cure him of his destructive habits.
-According to Wrath of the Spider Queen, he formerly attended Junior High alongside many of the other characters.

 Cerberus

-Cerberus is Grim's pet demon dog from the Underworld (Voiced by Jess Harnell, Greg Eagles and Danny Mann), with two heads of a doberman and one of a poodle.
+Cerberus (voiced by Jess Harnell, Greg Eagles and Danny Mann) is Grim's pet demon dog from the Underworld, with two heads of a doberman and one of a poodle.
 He however has no control of him whatsoever, which often terrifies him.
 But as Billy and Mandy love their pets, Grim loves him.

 Mr. Snuggles

-Mr. Snuggles is Billy's elderly pet hamster (voiced by Richard Horvitz) who is seven years old ("like a jillion in hamster years", Billy claims).
-He is the exact reason why Grim became Billy and Mandy's friend.
-He appeared in the pilot, "Meet the Reaper".
-In one episode of the series, Mr. Snuggles saved Milkshakes, but Milkshakes eats him anyway.
-Near the end of that same episode, Mr. Snuggles escapes by breaking Milkshakes' teeth, followed immediately by a fourth wall break courtesy of Billy saying, "What?
-You didn't think we'd let Mr. Snuggles get eaten, did you?"
-Mr. Snuggles has brown fur and black spots on his back.
+Mr. Snuggles (voiced by Richard Steven Horvitz) is Billy's elderly pet hamster.
+Grim intended to kill Snuggles, but was thwarted by Billy and Mandy, leading to his servitude to them.

 Jack O'Lantern

 Jack O'Lantern (voiced by Wayne Knight in the series; Maurice LaMarche in the video game) is the main antagonist of "Billy & Mandy's Jacked Up Halloween".
 A prankster from the medieval era, the people of Endsville grew tired of his pranks and framed him for a crime, for which he was executed.
 When Grim came to reap his soul, he managed to steal Grim's scythe, demanding immortality in exchange for it.
 Grim was forced to agree, but decapitated Jack in retribution as he hated being tricked, forcing him to replace it with a pumpkin and leading to his ostracization by society, only being able to come out during Halloween night where he can blend in perfectly.
 Since then, Jack and Grim held a powerful grudge towards each other.
-In the present, Jack tricks Billy into giving him Grim's scythe, which he uses to bring pumpkins to life in an attempt to take over Endsville and get revenge on Grim.
-He is ultimately defeated by accident by Irwin before Grim banishes him to the Underworld.